holtwick/holtwick/README.md

 I am an enthusiastic software developer for web, mobile and desktop applications based in Germany.
 Currently I create and distribute free and commercial applications.
-Previously

 My goal is to develop appealing applications for communication and knowledge storage while creating the best possible privacy solution.